n2geoff/grayscale/README.md

 	npm run build

 to build the latest version

-### Features

-- Inherited Button, Form Styles
-- Layout views using Percent based grid system
-- Dozens of Utility Styles
-- Extendable
-- Uses Myth CSS

 ## License